 There have been quite a few optimizations under the hood changes in Firefox’s version 89 update for Android and iPhone devices.

-These include the popping up of the keyboard as soon as you open a new tab, the ability to use search engines simply by tapping on its logo, and an overall improved navigation and tab management system.
+These include the popping up of the keyboard when you open a new tab, the ability to use search engines simply by tapping on its logo, and an overall improved navigation and tab management system.

 Issues Fixed from Version 88

-There were quite a few underlying issues in the browser’s previous build, aka version 88.
-Most of them were in the macOS’s build, which has now been effectively dealt with.
+There were several underlying issues in the browser’s previous build, aka version 88.
+Most of them were in the macOS’s build, which has been effectively dealt with.

 - First off, a few concerns regarding the colors getting saturated and the mismatch between the RGB and CSS Colors on wide gamut screen displays.
 All this has been fixed with the version 89 update.

-- Next up, as soon as users hover the mouse cursor to the top of their screen on their Mac, all the tabs would get hidden behind the system’s menu bar.
+- Next up, when users hover the mouse cursor on the top of their screen on their Mac, all the tabs would get hidden behind the system’s menu bar.
 This was quite an infuriating user experience.
 Fortunately, this issue has now been rectified as well.

-- Furthermore, as opposed to Windows and Linux, Mac users weren’t able to get hold of the full-screen browsing experience.
+- Furthermore, as opposed to Windows and Linux, Mac users couldn’t get hold of the full-screen browsing experience.
 However, the version 89 update has now fixed the inability to hide the browser’s toolbar.
 So a fully immersive experience is now on the cards.

-With this, we round off this article on all the new and noteworthy changes in the latest Firefox v89.
-Mozilla has done quite a decent job in incorporating these functionalities into its latest build.
+With this, we round off this article with all the new and noteworthy changes in the latest Firefox v89.
+Mozilla has done quite a decent job incorporating these functionalities into its latest build.

-Moreover, most of the tweaks and UI changes give it a simplified, spacious, and clutter-free look, which many users tend to appreciate.
+Moreover, most tweaks and UI changes give it a simplified, spacious, and clutter-free look, which many users appreciate.

 However, the only complaint that some of you might have could be with the new tabs UI, making it quite difficult to segregate one tab.
 Well, over time, users might get used to it.

-We will keep a tab on that, so make sure to check out our comprehensive Firefox coverage regularly.
+We will keep a tab on that, so check out our comprehensive Firefox coverage regularly.